QUMIA/notebooks/README.md

 # notebooks
-This repository contains notebooks related to the QUIMIA project
+This repository contains notebooks related to the QUIMIA project.